aosolorzano/java-timer-service-quarkus/README.md

 ## Deploying ALL resources to AWS
 Execute the following script located at project's root folder:
+> **_IMPORTANT:_**  Before running bash scripts, you must modify and export the environment variables located in the file `./scripts/0_export-required-env-variables`.
+Then, you only need to execute:
+> `$ source scripts/0_export-required-env-variables`.
 ```
 ./run-scripts
 ```
-This script will show you an option's menu where you can select the options to deploy the Timer Service on AWS.
+This script will show you an option's menu where you can select the tasks to deploy the Timer Service on your AWS account.

 ## Commands to get the public IP address of your Timer Service on ECS
 ```